nadethoughts/Aetheria/Campaigns/The Cracked Granite/Session Transcripts/TCG - Session 01 - Transcription.md

 Cool.
 Cool.
 Damage.
 Yeah.
 Alright.

 So good for that.
-And, Demlaur, you did take one point of damage from the persistent fire damage at the end of your turn.
+And, Demlor, you did take one point of damage from the persistent fire damage at the end of your turn.
 So That's cool.
 It does all that automatically.
 Yeah.

 And, yeah, and you tried to recover, but were unable to do that.
 So alright.
-Hergen, you are up.
+Hurgan, you are up.
 Move up.
 Are you going to, hunters mark this guy, or or was it favorite foe?

 No. That those are different.
 Prey.
 Hunters prey.
 Or you're just gonna whack it because, I mean, it's Yeah.